willshattuck/obsidiantest/docs/Crypt of the Everflame/Crypt of the Everflame.md

-The story so far... blah de blah blah.
+The story so far...

-Our [[Characters]] are 18 year old youths going on the Quest of the Everflame as their right of passage.
+Our characters are 18 year old youths going on the Quest of the Everflame as their right of passage.

 They are:
 - [[Fighter Bruna Holden]]
 - [[Cleric Rodrick Evans]]
 - [[Wizard Celestia Windborne]]